cagross/outdated-plugin-notifier/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fixes a bug which was causing dates to display in the browser's default locale, rather than the WordPress user's locale.

+= 1.0.3 =
+* Fixes a bug which was causing plugin to display a blank string for some plugins (instead of a date or an error message).

+= 1.0.2 =
+* Fixes a performance bug which was causing admin plugins page to load very slowly.

+= 1.0.1 =
+* Fixes a bug which would have prevented translations from being added to the plugin.
+Feel free to contribute to the project and translate the plugin into a language other than EN-US.

 = 1.0.0 =
 * First publicly available version.

 == Upgrade Notice ==

-= 1.0.1 =
-* Fixes a bug which would have prevented translations from being added to the plugin.
-Feel free to contribute to the project and translate the plugin into a language other than EN-US.

-= 1.0.2 =
-* Fixes a performance bug which was causing admin plugins page to load very slowly.

-= 1.0.3 =
-* Fixes a bug which was causing plugin to display a blank string for some plugins (instead of a date or an error message).

-= 1.0.4 =
+= 1.0.0 =
-* Fixes a bug which was causing dates to display in the browser's default locale, rather than the WordPress user's locale.
+Upgrade notices describe the reason a user should upgrade.
+Stay tuned for more info here.